sailfishos/sailfish-connman-plugin-iptables/README.md

 uses Connection Manager D-Bus functions to register itself to D-Bus.

 After the plugin is loaded signal "Initialize" is sent over D-Bus indicating that the plugin is running.
+Then iptables filter table content is loaded from the default save path of connman iptables module for IPv4 rules.

-When unloaded (by Connman at exit) signal "Shutdown" is sent over D-Bus.
+When unloaded (by Connman at exit) iptables filter table is saved to connman's default save path, iptables content is cleared, custom chains are removed from the filter table and finally signal "Shutdown" is sent over D-Bus.

 ## Plugin iptables operations